akshell/docs/guide/template.rst

 shouldn't be escaped, and pass these data via the :func:`safe` function; so things Just Work in a template.

-You could also disable auto-escaping in a template via the :filter:`safe` filter, but the :func:`safe` function should be preferred, because escaping is a responsibility of the controller side.
+You can also disable auto-escaping in a template via the :filter:`safe` filter, but the :func:`safe` function should be preferred, because escaping is a responsibility of the controller side.
 Think of *safe* as shorthand for *safe from further escaping* or